 Go for colours that really suit you.
 Bold colours next to your face can cause a colour cast.
 Do the ‘buttercup’ test.
 Hold the item under your chin and see if you ‘like butter’.
 Bright yellow, neons, bright pinks and reds can transfer onto your jaw line and under your nose so if these show up pick a more gentle colour to go next to your face.
 Or make sure you have a v neck to keep the bold colour from creeping upwards!

 Go for an outfit that fits well.
 If something is a little snug in pictures it will show.
 A shirt button pulling, a lumpy waist or parting fly can spoil an otherwise flawless photo.
 Make sure everything is washed and ironed rather than having those brand new folded creases running down the front of your shirt.
-And I won’t just photograph your top half – make sure your trousers or skirt goes this the top.
+And I won’t just photograph your top half – make sure your trousers or skirt goes with the top.

 Great underwear is your friend.
 If your top is slightly see through make sure you have another top or vest underneath.
 If the v neck of your dress is a little too revealing for you make sure you have a top underneath.
+If you wear a white top make sure your bra or vest is tan or skin coloured.
+This is the trick to make sure your undies don’t shine through your shirt.

 Flattering necklines and waist lines make all the difference.
 You may think that baggy jumpers, polo necks, turtle necks and scarves hide a multitude of sins however they normally just draw attention to the area you are trying to hide.
 Polo necks and scarves can also give the impression that your head is floating.
 If you are self conscious about your figure use layers to shape and mould your body.